SiberianTiger/siberiantiger.github.io/_posts/2020-12-18-notes-on-the-theory-of-computation.md

 **Turing enumerators.**

 A *Turing enumerator* is a deterministic TM with a printer.
 It starts on a blank tape and it can print strings $w_1, w_2, \cdots$ possibly going forever (an infinite list of strings).
 The language is the set of all strings it prints.
 It is a generator, not a recognizer.
-For enumerator $E$ we say $L(E) = \{ w: E \text{ prints } w \}$.
+For enumerator $E$ we say $L(E) = \lbrace  w: E \text{ prints } w \rbrace $.
 It may generate the strings of the language in any order, possibly with repetitions.

 Theorem. $A$ is T-recognizable if and only if $A = L(E)$ for some T-enumerator $E$.
 Proof.